pbeza/wildland-core/docs/processes/0004_release_strategy.md

 ### Release cycle

 Once the branch is created, the project enters release mode.
-During that time there should be no features merged into develop whilst bugfixes, document updates etc. should go straight to the active release branch.
+During that time there should be no features merged into develop whilst bugfixes, documentation updates etc. should go straight to the active release branch.

-Now is the time for QA team to test the release as well as the maintainer should gather release notes, update changelog, etc. Once the release is ready the maintainer merges release branch into master, triggerring the CD workflow.
+Now is the time for the QA team to test the release as well as the maintainer should gather release notes, update changelog, etc. Once the release is ready the maintainer merges release branch into master, triggering the CD workflow.
-Lastly the develop branch is rebased on master and the regular development flow continues.
+Lastly the `develop` branch is rebased on `master` and the regular development flow continues.

-Note that the release branch lifespan may be very short, ie. it may as well be created and merged into master during a single day)
+Note that the release branch lifespan may be very short, i.e. it may as well be created and merged into master during a single day)